Reference databases for microeukaryote metabarcoding

 The PR2 database was initiated in 2010 in the frame of the BioMarks project, building on work developed over the previous decade in the Plankton Group at the Station Biologique de Roscoff.
 Its aim is to provide a reference database of carefully annotated 18S rRNA sequences using eight unique taxonomic fields (from kingdom to species).
 It currently contains over 184,000 sequences, with metadata fields including geo-localisation, culture or environmental origin, host type, and more.

 Annotation of PR2 is performed by experts from each taxonomic group.
 An important partner in this effort is EukRef, which has merged its bioinformatics pipelines and workshop-based curation efforts with PR2.
-EukRef has built tools used during multiple workshops dedicated to specific taxonomic groups, including ciliates, choanoflagellates, and others.
+EukRef has built tools used during multiple workshops dedicated to specific taxonomic groups, including ciliates, choanoflagellates, and others — work that has also produced standalone, phylogeny-based reference databases such as EukRef-Ciliophora, a manually curated SSU rRNA catalogue for one of the most diverse protist phyla.

 Key publications

-Laure Guillou et al. (2013).
+Guillou L, et al. (2013).
 The Protist Ribosomal Reference database (PR2): a catalog of unicellular eukaryote small sub-unit rRNA sequences with curated taxonomy.
-Nucleic Acids Research.
+Nucleic Acids Research 41:D597–D604.

-Javier del Campo et al. (2018).
+del Campo J, et al. (2018).
 EukRef: phylogenetic curation of ribosomal RNA to enhance understanding of eukaryotic diversity and distribution.
-PLOS Biology.
+PLOS Biology 16:e2005849.

 Issues and contributions